j4ggi/Unreified/README.md

 # Unreified
-Unreified is a dependency injection container and execution orchestrator for .NET
+Unreified is a dependency injection container and in-process pipeline orchestrator for .NET

-It is designed to help manage dependencies that will be created as a part of a longer or more complex process and to facilitate flow of a result of one execution step to the next.
+It is designed to help manage dependencies that will be created as a part of a longer or more complex process and to facilitate flow of data from one step to the next.

 ## Installing Unreified
 via command line `dotnet add package Unreified`